NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 ![Performance Gain](Figure_v4.png)

 As shown in the performance plot above, reusing the RFFT object resulted in a further performance improvement.
-For arrays with input size `<= 2^8`, the current version is 30-35x times faster than the baseline!
+For arrays with input size `<= 2^8`, the current version is 30-35x faster than the baseline!
 From that point onward, the performance gain reduces as the input size increases, but it is still around 2x faster for input size `2^24`.
 This is a significant improvement compared to our baseline implementation!
 If the application requires frequent RFFT computations on arrays of same size, then this approach can be very beneficial as one can store the `rfft_caller_v4` instance and reuse it across multiple calls.

 ## Conclusion
 In this post, we explored different ways to optimize the performance of RFFT computation using pyFFTW in Python.
 We started with a baseline implementation and gradually improved it by applying various optimizations, such as byte-aligning the input array, using the `pyfftw.FFTW` object directly, and reusing the RFFT object across multiple executions.
-We haven't explored multithreading in this post, but it can be another avenue for performance improvement, especially for large arrays.
+We did not explore multithreading here, but it may offer further performance gains, especially for large arrays.